Medium/phantomjs/README.md

 ```

 What this is really doing is just grabbing a particular "blessed" (by
-this module) version of Phantom.
-As new versions of Phantom are released
+this module) version of Slimer.
+As new versions of Slimer are released
 and vetted, this module will be updated accordingly.

-The package has been set up to fetch and run Phantom for MacOS (darwin),
+The package has been set up to fetch and run Slimer for MacOS (darwin),
 Linux based platforms (as identified by nodejs), and -- as of version 0.2.0 --
 Windows (thanks to [Domenic Denicola](https://github.com/domenic)).
 If you
 spot any platform weirdnesses, let us know or send a patch.